-Any acquisition of the Stock Acquisition Rights by assignment requires the approval of the Company's board of directors.
+Any acquisition of the Stock Acquisition Rights by assignment requires the approval of the Board of Directors.

-- 9. Acquisition of the Stock Acquisition Rights by the Company - (i) At any time on or before the date immediately prior to the Exercise Period Commencement Date, if the Company's board of directors recognizes that it is appropriate for the Company to acquire the Stock Acquisition Rights, the Company may, on a day that falls on a date separately determined by the Company's board of directors, acquire all of the Stock Acquisition Rights without consideration. - (ii) On a day that falls on a date separately determined by the Company's board of directors, the Company may acquire all of the Stock Acquisition Rights that have not been exercised before or on the day immediately prior to such date determined by the Company's board of directors, that are held by parties other than Non-Qualified Parties and, in exchange, deliver shares in the Company to
+9. Acquisition of the Stock Acquisition Rights by the Company

+- (i) At any time on or before the date immediately prior to the Exercise Period Commencement Date, if the Board of Directors recognizes that it is appropriate for the Company to acquire the Stock Acquisition Rights, the Company may, on a day that falls on a date separately determined by the Board of Directors, acquire all of the Stock Acquisition Rights without consideration. - (ii) On a day that falls on a date separately determined by the Board of Directors, the Company may acquire all of the Stock Acquisition Rights that have not been exercised before or on the day immediately prior to such date determined by the Board of Directors, that are held by parties other than Non-Qualified Parties and, in exchange, deliver shares in the Company in the number equivalent to the number of the Applicable Number of Shares for every one Stock Acquisition Right.